vijaybhatkande/nasa-app/README.md

 API Endpoints

-    GET /api/logIn: login to the application
+    POST /api/logIn: login to the application
-    GET /api/SearchNasaImage Fetches a list of pictures from NASA
+    POST /api/SearchNasaImage Fetches a list of pictures from NASA

 credentials